jboinembalome/blouppy-gatsby/src/pages/resume/index.md

 ## Apside (2020 - present)
 ### .NET Design and Development Engineer
 #### WhiteSpace - SwissTiming (04/2021 - 03/2022)
+Whitespace is a global leader in enterprise user experience.
+Whitespace designs and builds customer and employee experiences that create business and social value.
+Its mission is to help you achieve a greater return on your human investment.

 SwissTiming is a company active in the domain of sports timekeeping for international events such as the Olympic Games, the Asian Games, the European Games and many others.
 As a member of the team located in Leipzig (Germany), my role is to add features and maintain WPF applications and plugins to generate sets of messages.
 These contain information about matches such as player lists, results, team rankings, and so on.
 From scripting with Roslyn to step-by-step debugging between multiple applications, the activities are very exciting.